narendraojha24/-Task-Management-Application/README.md

-# 📋 Task Management Application
+o# 📋 Task Management Application

 A full-stack MERN application for managing personal tasks with authentication, filtering, and CRUD operations.